KxSystems/docs/docs/wp/disaster-management/index.md

 ## Live-System

-As outlined in the results section above, the scores produced for the categorization of multi-class tweets has been broadly successful.
-The conclusions section below will outline the limiting factors that affect the ability to produce a better model.
+As outlined in the results section above, given the scores produced for the categorization of multi-class tweets, the production of a model was broadly successful.
+The conclusions section below outlines the limiting factors that affect the ability to produce a better model.
 However, the results are sufficient to move onto producing a framework, which could be used for the live classification of tweets.

-The first step is the saving of the tokenizer and model, which are to be applied to the data as it is fed through the feed.
-This is done within the notebook using the following commands
+The first step was the saving of the tokenizer and model, which were to be applied to the data as it is fed through the system.
+This can be seen within the notebook in the following commands

 ```q
 // python script which uses pickle to save tokenizer